Kitchen Stewardship | Caring for All Our Gifts

 Strawberry topping is another great way to preserve strawberries.
 You can go really simple and just mash the strawberries with a bit of honey and store it in freezer-safe containers.
 Or you can make a cooked topping and can or freeze it.
 Either way, you decrease the volume of the strawberries and save yourself time later on.

-What to do with Fresh or Frozen Strawberries
+What to Do with Fresh or Frozen Strawberries

 I mentioned earlier that you’re going to want to preserve a lot of strawberries.
 There’s a good reason.
 You can make so many delicious foods with strawberries!
 You can use fresh and frozen strawberries interchangeably in almost any recipe.